 Disclaimer: This post will be the least religious, most basic intellectual deconstruction you'll find on this topic!

-In less than 6 months, at age 31, I'm going to quit my job of 5 years, sell or donate almost all my possessions, and get on a plane to fly half way around the world, with only a backpack, some money, and my wits to sustain me for months, if not years.
+In less than six months, at age 31, I'm going to quit my job of five years, sell or donate almost all my possessions, and get on a plane to fly halfway around the world, with only a backpack, some money, and my wits to sustain me for months, if not years.

 As he draws closer, he's faced with three tests.
 When my nerves start to fester about my upcoming trip, I recall Indy's third test, the Leap of Faith, where he comes across a bottomless canyon which he must cross.

 Indiana Jones steps out into the void on faith, not reason.
 To his surprise, and ours in the audience, a bridge did exist, though camouflaged with the canyon walls and only visible once the camera pans to a perpendicular view.

 So when my reasoning turns to anxiety, like Indiana Jones, I remind myself to have a little faith…in myself…my fellow travelers…and the locals of each country I will visit.

 Further reading: Faith and Reason from a Christian perspective, Wikipedia, and Internet Movie Database entries on Indiana Jones and the Last Crusade.